sweattep/modern_quotes/README.md

 >he who listens not to a few words of wisdom, will never listen, even unto a multitude

+>How can wisdom transcend the most holy and the most pure?
+Presumably only by virtue of the truth that the less sometimes means the more.

 >If you spend too much time thinking about a thing, you'll never get it done.

 >benign neglect.
 The subject has been too much talked about...